DrakeMTB/drakeMTB/webpages/schwag.md

 Anything suit your fancy?

+Let <DrakeMTBSchwag@gmail.com> know the
+* Item Name
+* Item Size (Small/Medium/Large/XL)
+* Item Quantity
+* Total cost
+* and where or when you would like to pick it up

-Let us know the item, the size (Small/Medium/Large/XL), the quantity, and the total.
-We will confirm the total, and ask you to send
+<DrakeMTBSchwag@gmail.com> will confirm the total, ask you to pre-pay via PayPal to <DrakeMTBDues@gmail.com>, and then coordinate receipt of items.

+Happy biking!